rubima/magazine.rubyist.net/articles/Ruby200SpecialEn/_posts/2013-03-15-Ruby200SpecialEn-index.md

 * [Ruby200SpecialEn-refinement](Ruby200SpecialEn-refinement) discusses  the new ‘refinements’ and the controversy surrounding them, written by Shugo Maeda.
 * [Ruby200SpecialEn-dtrace](Ruby200SpecialEn-dtrace) introduces Ruby's DTrace support.
 Written by Aaron Patterson.
 * [Ruby200SpecialEn-gc](Ruby200SpecialEn-gc) summarises GC performance improvements on Ruby 2.0.0.
 Written by nari.
 * [Ruby200SpecialEn-require](Ruby200SpecialEn-require) summarises the performance improvements for ‘require’.
-Writen by Masaya TARUI.
+Written by Masaya TARUI.
 * [Ruby200SpecialEn-note](Ruby200SpecialEn-note) goes into detail about compatibility issues as well as other features.